bartekmotyl/favourite-photo-browser/README.md

 On Windows the easiest way is to use [Visual Studio 2022 Community Edition](https://visualstudio.microsoft.com/vs/community/) which can be downloaded for free from Microsoft.
 On Mac or Linux one may use [JetBrains Rider](https://www.jetbrains.com/rider/) (paid software) or compile using command line tools.

+# Future ideas
+- better UI
+- quick zoom
+- improved scrolling of thumbnails list
+- change order of files on the list (currently by file date) - name, file date, date taken, ascending/descending, maybe even shuffle
+- pre-caching of images in selected folders (to make browsing even more efficient later)
+- selecting folder from folder tree
+- toggle showing only favourite images (in currernt folder)
+- more export options (e.g. copy favourite images to a target folder)
+- ... more ideas welcome

 # Contribution

 If you would like to help to make the program better (and especailly if you have experience with C# programming), please contact me!